Germany’s Nick Woltemade hopes for 2026 World Cup spot after scoring again

 “For many of us, it’ll be our first World Cup.
 For me, it’s the first.
 It’s a very meaningful tournament in football and I’m looking forward to it.”

-Both Germany and the Netherlands went on goal sprees as they wrapped up World Cup qualification with resounding wins in their last European group matches.
+The Netherlands also went on a goal spree, overcoming Lithuania 4-0 in Amsterdam, as they wrapped up World Cup qualification in their last European group match.

 Slovakia finished second in Group A behind Germany.
 Poland, who survived a scare to win 3-2 in Malta, ended up second to the Dutch in Group G.